ibrandao404/KidneySegmentValidation/README.md

-# DICE similarity coefficient (DSC) for Kidney Segmentation Validation
+# Kidney Segmentation Validation using DSC and IoU

-This repository contains R scripts for interobserver validation of kidney histology segmentation in unstained brightfield images using the Dice similarity coefficient (DSC).
+This repository contains R scripts for interobserver validation of kidney histology segmentation in unstained brightfield images using the Dice similarity coefficient (DSC) and intersection over union (IoU).

 ## Structures analyzed
 - Glomerulus